Despite the push toward environmental awareness, we are

 The Nickel & Dime Approach

 To be competitive, continually discarding equipment and buying new replacements is not always cost effective.
-Employing the money-saving suggestions here will result in cost reductions for the stage lighting shop, but one may adapt them for general business, too.
+Refurbishing present equipment that is still useful is one way to keep costs low.
+Employing the money-saving suggestions here will also result in cost reductions for the stage lighting shop, but one may adapt them for general business, too.
 Some tips will be obvious to the experienced, but for the newbie, this article will be a shortcut to being more financially efficient.

 Some will say: "It's not worth saving only $10.00 or 10 minutes."
 These persons have not considered that if these techniques are applied to 10 items and tasks, $100.00 and one hour and forty minutes will be saved.
-Doing this 100 times in a year would yield savings of $10,000 and more than 20 eight-hour days.
+Doing this 100 times in a year would yield savings of $10,000 and more than twenty 8-hour days.
 Perhaps for a large company this could be ignored, but for a small one or an individual working at home, the extra money is very welcomed.
-Your path to lower operating costs starts with small savings.
+Even if the time money and time are only 10% of the example given, saving $1,000 and two 8-hour days is not to be ignored.
+Your path to lower operating costs starts with small savings, and here they are:

 Equipment that is too far gone gets stripped for parts, and those parts are then restored as required by other gear.
 Equipment should be considered on an individual basis though, because other factors may result in some things being redone despite the cost.
 A favoured or sentimental item might be one example.
 Another is if you want a museum piece for a showroom and wish to have it look and operate as new -- perhaps to be rented as a period-piece for motion picture purposes.
 (Peruse Equipment Maintenance in Shop Tips for equipment restoration procedures.)